“It is through others that we develop into ourselves.”

 Care has been taken to develop a varied and enriched curriculum which introduces both theoretical and practical elements of child development.
 Students will engage in a range of units that will broaden their understanding of the sector and develop their awareness of the individual needs of younger children.
 Main considerations during the course include:

 - Antenatal and postnatal care

 - Factors influencing growth and development from the embryonic state to a child aged five years

 - Planning, implementing and evaluating activities for children

-RO19 – Equipment and nutritional needs for babies and children aged 0-5 years (coursework: 30% of final grade)
+- Equipment and nutritional needs of babies and young children

 Links to useful resources